Pioneer/Premier Aces

 Larry

-still singing.
+was still singing as far as we know.
 In late 2004, he recorded

 a song which commemorated the ancient history of a place